 What is BRRRR Strategy in Real Estate?

-Buy-Remodel-Rent-Refinance-Repeat or BRRRR is a great way to build your rental portfolio and not run out of cash, but only when done correctly.
-The order of this real estate investment strategy is important.
+Buy-Remodel-Rent-Refinance-Repeat (BRRRR) is a great way to build your rental portfolio and avoid running out of cash, but only when done correctly.
+The order of this real estate investment strategy is essential.
 When all is said and done, if you execute a BRRRR strategy correctly, you may not have to put any money down to buy an income-producing property.

 How BRRRR Investing Works…